FrankLeymann/ballerina/docs/tutorials/how-to-write-ballerina-code.md

 # Introduction
-This document demonstrates the development of a BAllerina package and shows how to use the `ballerina` tool to fetch, build, and install Ballerina packages and commands with repositories that are local and remote.
+This document demonstrates the development of a Ballerina package and shows how to use the `ballerina` tool to fetch, build, and install Ballerina packages and commands with repositories that are local and remote.
 Ballerina Central is a globally hosted package management system to discover, download, and publish packages.

 The `ballerina` tool requires you to organize your code in a specific way.
 This document explains the simplest way to get up and running with a Ballerina installation.